API Reference¶

 It only works for events not for properties.
 See Kivy’s Event System for details.

-When handling a frequently occurring event, such as on_touch_move, the following code might cause performance issues:
+When handling a frequently occurring event, such as on_touch_move, the following kind of code might cause performance issues:

 __, touch = await event(widget, 'on_touch_down')